jennego/jennego/README.md

 0

 - 🎓   2017 Graduate of CodeCore Bootcamp.
 Also 2013 SFU BA (English)
+- Frontend (React, templating etc) and JAMstack, with some backend skills (APIs, MVC like Rails)
 - 💜    Often Not But Always Purple
 - 🙃 Weirdo
 - 🐴 Horse and Pony Obsessed